reunanen/devday2013-predictive-analytics-hands-on/README.md

 Run `python test-installation.py` to check package installations, data availability and basic model fitting functionality.

 # Introduction

+The following will be covered during the hands-on session, but feel free to peek already in advance.

 ## What is predictive analytics?